Pernambuco: History and must-see attractions

 mapa de Pernambuco

-Both preserve fragments of their history in their monuments and in their exceptionally rich culture.
-This is evidenced by cultural manifestations such as the maracatus, caboclinhos and frevos, which reach their peak during the Carnival.
+Both preserve fragments of their history in their monuments and in their extraordinarily rich culture, evidenced by cultural manifestations such as maracatus, caboclinhos and frevos, which reach their maximum expression during Carnival.

-These festivities are the result of the mixing of Portuguese, Africans and Indians in the mills and sugar cane fields.
+These festivities are the result of the mixture of Portuguese, Africans and Indians in the mills and sugar cane plantations.

-From the capital, you can drive along the coast, where you’ll find beaches with calm, warm waters surrounded by holiday homes and sophisticated hotels.
+From the capital, you can travel along the coast, where you’ll find beaches with calm, warm waters, surrounded by holiday homes and sophisticated hotels.
+Pernambuco’s beaches are known for a number of characteristics that attract tourists, including

-535 kilometres off the coast of Pernambuco is the Island of Fernando de Noronha, considered one of the most beautiful in the world and recognised as a UNESCO World Heritage Site.
+535 kilometres off the coast of Pernambuco is the island of Fernando de Noronha, considered one of the most beautiful in the world and a UNESCO World Heritage Site.

 Pernambuco Culture